This post includes affiliate links. Find out more about affiliate links and how they help this site.

 I’ve been cooking this dish (and tweaking it) for a good couple of years and it really is one of those recipes that I think every steam oven cook should have up their sleeve.
 It’s perfect for nights when you have a table full of people to cook for and no idea what to make.

 At its simplest, the recipe requires you to sweat onions and garlic in butter, throw in some rice and chicken stock, then pop a few spice-rubbed chicken thighs on top and get the whole lot into the oven.

 Cooking the onions and garlic straight in your steam oven means they sweat down quickly and perfectly without the additional step of going on the stove, and without getting too browned.
 The rest of the ingredients go in and the whole pan goes back in the oven for exactly 30 minutes, by which time you’ll have perfectly cooked rice and fork-tender chicken.

 There’s no lid, no stirring (except to fluff the cooked rice), no fuss.
 I highly recommend popping a separate pan of chunky-cut vegetables in to roast at the same temperature for the same time, and you’ll have dinner plus a side dish ready in one hit!

-I first spied the chicken and rice recipe this is based on over at RecipeTin Eats, and I notice in the time since I last looked at it, it’s become one of the site’s most popular recipes.
+I first spied the baked chicken and rice recipe this is based on over at RecipeTin Eats, and I notice in the time since I last looked at it, it’s become one of the site’s most popular recipes.
 I’m not surprised, because it’s fabulous.
 I am notoriously picky when it comes to recommending entire food blogs but Nagi’s recipes are so carefully tested and explained and they always, always work.

 Other favorite chicken recipes around here: